Frontline Safety

 Phase I: Safety Leadership, Decision-Making, and Risk Tolerance of Frontline Supervisors

-This research study extends current knowledge to further explore means to identify, assess, and affect the safety leadership skills and risk-taking propensity of frontline supervisors in the construction industry.
-Specifically, the goal of the research study is to determine how those in frontline supervisory roles can positively influence safety through effective leadership skills and by modelling good safety behaviors and an appropriate level of risk tolerance.
-In addition, the research aims to identify ways in which construction organizations can confidently assess these attributes in employees being considered for promotion to frontline supervisory roles.
+This research study extended current knowledge to further explore means to identify, assess, and affect the safety leadership skills and risk-taking propensity of frontline supervisors in the construction industry.
+The goal of the research study was to determine how those in frontline supervisory roles can positively influence safety through effective leadership skills and by modelling good safety behaviors and an appropriate level of risk tolerance.
+In addition, the research aimed to identify ways in which construction organizations can confidently assess these attributes in employees being considered for promotion to frontline supervisory roles.

 Leadership